JPW03/nvim-config/HOTKEY_NOTES.md

 I want to go back to the previous file: `<C-^>`

 I want to copy text to my system clipboard: `"+y` (" = preparing for register input, + = the register representing the clipboard, y = yank command)

+I want to replace a phrase from "this" to "that" across the whole file: `:%s/this/that/g`
+- Note that the `/g` enables multiple replacements per line instead of limited to 1 replacement per line